 The campaign was launched publicly by SAIC President Elissa Tenny and Chancellor Walter Massey one year ago, and the effort has now raised $48.2 million.
 Funds raised for the campaign will provide increased scholarship opportunities, faculty support and programming.

 Now in the final year of the campaign, supporters have the opportunity to join the effort and make twice the difference with their donation.
 The Chair of the Art Institute of Chicago’s Board of Trustees, Robert Levy, and his wife Diane v.S.
 Levy have made a generous gift to SAIC to help match any new contributions made to support student scholarships, fellowships or the Annual Fund.
-From now until June 30, any gift received for these purposes will be matched, dollar for dollar, up to $100,000.
+From now until funds are reached, any gift received for these purposes will be matched, dollar for dollar, up to $100,000.
 Eligible pledge gifts may be paid over a period up to five years.

 “For more than 150 years, the School of the Art Institute of Chicago has provided a world-class art and design education, and we are so proud of the work of SAIC’s students and faculty,” said Robert Levy, chair of the Art Institute of Chicago’s Board of Trustees.
 “Diane and I are thrilled to contribute in this final stretch of the campaign, not only to help mark the final year, but to inspire others to give to SAIC.”